BIGJRA/BIGJRA.github.io/rejuv.md

     -   Flamethrower

 You’ll win if you just use Giga Drain with Cherrim, Return with Golem!
-If not, surely the other Pokémon can do it.
+If not, surely the other Pokemon can do it.
 Winning grants Relationship Points (Ren +1, Aelita +1).

 Back as your character, head to the right and exit this building.
 Pick